Evidence of Alpha in a Momentum-Regime Switching Strategy Applied to Digital Assets

 2. Regime dependency.
 Alpha concentrated in bear markets; sideways markets destroy value.

 4. Limited OOS windows.
-Only 4 walk-forward periods.
+Only 3 walk-forward periods due to the 5-year evaluation window.

 6. Structural market risk.
 Edge could erode if market microstructure evolves.